A Case Study of the May 30th, 2017 Italian Fireball: Conclusions

 \section{Conclusions}

-We have presented the main results obtained about the fireball IT20170530, observed by PRISMA, IMTN and CMN stations on May 30th, 2017 at about 21h 09m 17s UTC.
-Unfortunately only data from the PRISMA-Rovigo station appear to be the most complete and usable, which represented a significant shortcoming in the analysis.
-However, according to our results, the progenitor meteoroid entered the atmosphere at a speed of $15.9 \pm 0.3$ km/s, with an estimated starting mass/section ratio of $234 \pm 15$ kg/$\textrm{m}^2$.
+We have presented the main results about the fireball IT20170530, observed by PRISMA, IMTN and CMN stations on May 30th, 2017 at about 21h 09m 17s UTC.
+Unfortunately only data from the Rovigo station appear to be the most complete and usable, which represented a significant shortcoming in the analysis.
+However, according to our results, the progenitor meteoroid entered the atmosphere at a speed $v_\infty = 15.9 \pm 0.3$ km/s, with an estimated starting mass/section ratio $D_\infty = 234 \pm 15$ kg/$\textrm{m}^2$.
 If the body was a spherical chondrite with mean drag coefficient $\Gamma$ = 0.58, we estimated a guess starting diameter of about 0.1 m and a mass of about 1.8 kg.
-Thanks to the low relative speed with the Earth the ablation was slow and the dynamic model indicates that a residual meteoroid is possible because $D_{fin} \gg 0$.\\ The fireball path extinct at a height of $23.3 \pm 0.2$ km (Lat. $45.246^\circ \pm 0.002^\circ$ N; Long. $12.046^\circ \pm 0.002^\circ$ E), between the Italian cities of Venice and Padua.
+Thanks to the low relative speed with the Earth the ablation was slow and the dynamic model indicates that a residual meteoroid is possible because $D_{fin} > 0$.\\ The fireball path extinct at a terminal height $H_t = 23.3 \pm 0.2$ km (Lat. $45.246^\circ \pm 0.002^\circ$ N; Long. $12.046^\circ \pm 0.002^\circ$ E), between the Italian cities of Venice and Padua.
 The dark flight phase led the residual meteoroid, of about 0.09 m diameter and mass 1.6 kg (guess values), to fall about 11.9-12.5 km beyond the trajectory terminal point.
-The effect of the winds on the fall point was not relevant, few tens of meters at most.
-Much more important is the effect of the final mass/cross section ratio uncertainty that has led us to delimit a minimum strewn field of about $1.7 \times 0.6$ km.
+The effect of the winds and wind variation on the fall was several hundred of meters at most.
+Also important is the effect of the final mass/cross section ratio uncertainty that has led us to delimit a minimum strewn field of about $1.7 \times 0.6$ km.
 In this and a larger area we searched unsuccessfully for meteorites.
 The progenitor meteoroid heliocentric orbit indicates that the body came from the outer Main Belt of asteroids but it is uncertain because the speed values come from the Rovigo station only.
-The search for a specific progenitor body among the known NEAs has not given good candidates, but we plan to continue to scan the NEAs database to see if new asteroids, with lower $D_N$ values, will be discovered.
+The search for a specific progenitor body among the known NEAs has not given good candidates, but we plan to continue to scan the NEAs database to see if new asteroids, with lower $D_N$ values, will be discovered.\\